camptocamp/c2cgeoportal/doc/administrator/tinyows.rst

 4. ``log_level`` - The log level (default: 1).
 Please refer to the
    `TinyOWS documentation <http://mapserver.org/tinyows/configfile.html#tinyows-element>`__
    for more information.
-5. ``check_schema`` - If the input data is validated against the schema when creating new features.
-In a vhost environment the schema check has to be disabled, so that the proxy can function properly.
+5. ``check_schema`` - Defines if the input data is validated against the schema when new features are created.
+In a vhost environment, the schema check has to be disabled, so that the proxy can function properly.
 This does not disable the validation database-side though!